This post may contain affiliate links. Please read our disclosure policy.

 Simple ingredients and simple methods are what this recipe is all about.
 I make the crack chicken in the slow cooker, but you could use precooked shredded chicken and just mix the ingredients together before loading up your potatoes.

 • Baking potatoes – You’ll need one large russet potato per person.
-The recipe below makes 6 stuffed baked potatoes but can easily be scaled to feed as many or as few as you need.
+The recipe below makes 6 potatoes but can easily be scaled to feed as many or as few as you need.

 • Chicken – I use a pound of chicken breast but you could use thighs, too.